hbc/NGS_Data_Analysis_Course/sessionII/lessons/04_counting_reads.md

 ## Learning Objectives:

-* learn about tools that generate read counts, a measure of gene expression
 * learn how to use the featureCounts tool to generate a count matrix for statistical analyses

 ## Counting reads as a measure of gene expression